aabbtree77/esp32-vpn/README.md

 - Reconnection after losing Wifi seems to work (!), but more testing needs to be done w.r.t. very long runs (days and months).

 - Capacitive Soil Moisture Sensor v1.2 works, but is not that great.
-The voltage/ADC value range between the dry and wet soil is too small compared to the noise.
+The voltage/ADC value range between the dry and wet soil is too small compared to the measurement noise.
   Most of the existing solutions based on the electrical resistance are worse due to the corrosion of the electrodes.
-Saulius Rakauskas, the project leader and the man responsible for the hardware, has decided to make his own resistance-based soil moisture sensor based on _gypsum_. **I will add more information when it becomes available.**
+Most likely the best way is to make your own electrical resistance-based soil moisture sensor by sticking wires to a cylinder of a liquid _gypsum_ and then drying it into a solid state. **I will add more information when and if it becomes available.**

 - My great respect to the MicroPython community, esp.
 Peter Hinch and Rui and Sara Santos.

-- TBC?!
+- TBC...

 ## References